kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

   * Or just generic "volume XYZ is already mounted with a different SELinux label" when A and B are in different namespaces, so users cannot peek into other namespaces.
 * SELinuxController, if enabled, will send events to Pods that may not start if they land on the same node.

+As of 2026-05-25, telemetry numbers from OpenShift show:
+* ~1.2% of the clusters with Kubernetes 1.32 and newer have `volume_manager_selinux_volume_context_mismatch_warnings_total > 0`.
+It is higher than in Phase 2, because more old clusters with old workloads upgraded to 1.32 and newer.
+* ~0.4% of the clusters with Kubernetes 1.33 and newer have any SELinux warning controller warnings.
+Admins of those clusters need to evaluate the warnings and fix their Pods before Kubernetes upgrade to a version where `SELinuxMount` is GA.
+We consider these numbers good enough to consider Phase 3 successful and proceed with GA.

 ## Design Details

 ### Required kubelet changes